dddiaz/dddiaz.com/content/post/my-t1d-variants/index.md

 The row also calls out the variant ID we were looking for earlier "rs2165738"

+We also have the "1/1" in the info column, which tells us this letter is present on both the maternal and paternal chromosome.
+That basically means, I got this letter from both my mom and my dad.

 Now this is where there are some gaps in my knowledge.
 There is some metadata about this variant at the end of the row that I don't have a full understanding of, so I have some homework on my side.

 # 🔥 Results